Skip to main content

 • how well they are attaching to the breast

-• how they are transferring milk
+• how they are taking in milk

 • how often and how long they feed